tylerrmit/homebridge-coviva-hager/README.md

 hexadecimal string that represents your site or Coviva hub.

 The pollingInterval specifies that the Homebridge plugin should actively ask Coviva for an update on all devices and their status every N seconds.
-The default is zero, meaning, don't poll for status updates at all.
-I recommend you leave this at zero unless you encounter issues.
-In my experience, the Coviva API is very good at proactively sending status updates, unprompted, even in the absence of state changes.
+The default is 120.
+In theory, the Coviva API is very good at proactively sending status updates, unprompted, so you could set this to zero to disable all polling.
+But I recommend polling every few minutes, just in case.

 The pingInterval will specify that the plugin should send a simple "ping" message to Coviva every N seconds, to which Coviva should simply reply "pong".
 This ensures that the connection is kept alive.
 If you set it to zero, no pings will be sent at all.
-The default is 60, I.E. one ping per 60 seconds.
-I believe the iPhone app sends a ping even more frequently, so 60 seconds seems reasonable.
+The default is 20, I.E. one ping per 20 seconds.
+I believe the iPhone app sends a ping even more frequently.
+When I set this to 60 seconds, I found I had occasional disconnections.

 ## Tested devices